Things To Do in Korcula Island, Croatia by JetSettingFools.com

 Most of the day trips from Korcula involve water activities, but there are a few on-land adventures, as well.
 We are highlighting a few of the most popular tours.

-Spend a day sipping and swirling local wine at 3 family-run wineries on the Island of Korcula, Croatia with a knowledgeable driver.
-On the tour, participants get to taste the flavors of the island and enjoy other homemade products, as well.
-Book it!
+Spend a day sipping and swirling local wine at 3 family-run wineries with a knowledgeable guide.
+On this tour, participants get to taste the flavors of the island and enjoy other homemade products, as well.

 Korcula Kayaking

-Kayaking in Korcula is a popular activity that allows visitors to explore the Korcula Archipelago at water level.
-With a Korcula kayak rental, guests can explore nearby islands and coves that are only reachable by water.
-Guests can join a tour that includes sea kayaking, swimming and Korcula snorkeling.
-Get the details!
+With a kayak rental, guests can explore nearby islets and coves that are only reachable by water.
+You can also join a tour that includes sea kayaking, swimming and snorkeling.

-On this highly rated, half-day kayaking tour, small groups are led by a local guide to offshore islands to explore, swim, learn and taste the local products.
-Find out more!
+Another option is this highly rated, half-day kayaking tour, where small groups are led by a local guide to offshore islands to explore, swim, learn and taste the local products.

-Get off the beaten path and discover a side of Korcula rarely seen by most visitors.
+Get off the beaten path and discover a side of the island rarely seen by most visitors.
 Explore the countryside by dune buggy and discover picturesque landscapes.
 Stop in Lumbarda for a wine tasting and snorkeling from the beach.
-Read the Reviews!
+Read reviews!

 Bike Tour with Wine Tasting

-Looking for a more active adventure?
+Looking for a more active adventures?
 Hop on a bicycle and pedal from Korcula Town to the Grk vineyards in Lumbarda!
 This tour includes a wine tasting and time to swim at a sandy beach.
-Book it now!

 Pupnatska Luka Beach

-A gorgeous beach at the end of a deep cove, spending a day at the beach in Pupnatska Luka is one of the fun things to do on Korcula Island.
-There is a small fee for parking and 2 cafes (cash only for both).
+A gorgeous beach at the end of a deep cove, spending a day here is a fun thing to do on Korcula Island.
+There is a fee for parking and 2 cafe bars during the summer.

 Planning a Trip to Korcula, Croatia

 Our above tips can help you plan what to see on Korcula Island.
-However, for our complete advice on visiting the country, use our Guide to Planning a Croatia Vacation.
+However, for our complete advice on visiting the country, read our Guide to Planning a Croatia Vacation

-As you prepare your trip, you will want to stay organized – and our Printable Travel Planner can help.
-The 26-page digital download has organizational templates that will keep you on top of all the pertinent travel details!
+As you prepare your trip, you will want to stay organized and our Printable Travel Planner can help.
+The 26-page digital download includes templates that will keep you on top of all the pertinent travel details!

 Choosing Between Korcula or Hvar

-Many Croatia tourists are limited on time and can only fit one island destination into their trip.
+Most travelers are limited on time and can only fit one island destination into their trip.
 The most common choice is to visit either Hvar or Korcula.
-We think that is a pretty tough call – and really encourage travelers to see both islands!
+We feel that’s a pretty tough call – and really encourage travelers to see both!

-However, if it has to be one of the other, we think the decision should be based interests.
-Travelers who are interested in history and wine should visit Korcula Island.
-People who are interested in boating and nightlife might want to check out Hvar instead.
+However, if it has to be one of the other, the decision should be based interests.
+Those who are into history and wine should visit Korcula Island.
+People looking for boating and nightlife might want to check out Hvar instead.

-Read our guides on the Best Things To Do in Hvar Town and Stari Grad, Hvar to determine which is better for your Croatia trip!
+Read about the Best Things To Do in Hvar Town and Stari Grad, Hvar to determine which is better for your Croatia Trip!

 Where To Stay on Korcula Island

-We have stayed in Korcula Town twice and in Vela Luka once.
-We enjoyed both locations – and are pretty sure we would like staying in Lumbarda, especially during the summer.
-Choosing where to stay really depends on what is on your list of Korcula things to do.
+We have stayed in Korcula Town twice and in Vela Luka once and are pretty sure we would like staying in Lumbarda, too.

-We are sharing a few of the highly-rated Korcula hotels for your trip!
-But, before starting your search for prime places to stay in Korcula, Croatia, use our tips on Finding the Best Hotels.
+We are sharing a few highly-rated Korcula hotels for your trip.
+Before starting your search for prime properties, read our tips on Finding the Best Rates

 Korcula Town

-Hotel Marko Polo Korcula: Located south of the walled Old Town, Hotel Marko Polo has two pools, views overlooking the sea and a highly-rated breakfast.
-Check availability!
+Located south of the walled Old Town, Hotel Marko Polo has two pools, views overlooking the sea and a highly-rated breakfast.

-Two beachfront hotels that get great reviews are the Aminess Port 9 Korcula Hotel (check rates) and Hotel Korcula Hill (check availability).
+Two beachfront hotels that get great reviews are the Aminess Port 9 and Hotel Korcula Hill

 Lumbarda

-Heritage Hotel Lumbarda: Featuring sea view rooms, a pool and buffet breakfast, Hotel Lumbarda is located right across the street from the harbor.
-See if it’s available!
+Featuring sea view rooms, a pool and buffet breakfast, Hotel Lumbarda is located right across the street from the harbor.

 Vela Luka

-Hotel Korkyra: Well-positioned in the heart of town, the elegant Hotel Korkyra has an outdoor pool, a wellness center and an included breakfast.
-Check the price!
+Well-positioned in the heart of town, Hotel Korkyra has an outdoor pool, a wellness center and an included breakfast.

 What To Pack for a Korcula Vacation

-It’s time to think about what to pack for your trip to Korcula!
+It’s time to think about what to pack for your trip to Croatia!
 Regardless of whether you travel with a backpack or suitcase, there are a few must-have items.
-We share more packing tips on our Travel Packing page.
-Grab your FREE Packing Checklist first!

 Proper Shoes

 Travelers need the right shoes for exploring Korcula.
-In the summertime, a pair of flip flops might be sufficient for seeing Old Town and heading for the beach, but those who want to take a trek will need better footwear.
-Take a peek at our top tips for the Best Travel Shoes.
+In the summertime, a pair of flip flops might be sufficient for seeing the Old Town and heading for the beach, but for hikes you will need better footwear.
+Take a peek at our reviews for the Best Travel Shoes

 Sun Protection

 The sun is strong in Korcula!
-Make sure you are prepared for the sunny Croatian weather with adequate sunscreen and a wide-brimmed travel hat.
+Make sure you are prepared for the sunny weather with adequate sunscreen (it’s quite expensive in Croatia) and a wide-brimmed travel hat

 Travel Camera